MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 If grug had been written in C++ throwing an exception here would have addressed both of these issues, but I don't want the baggage that C++ brings in several aspects.

 On the opposite end of the spectrum sits Zig, with its elegant [error union type](https://ziglang.org/documentation/master/#Error-Union-Type).
 The Zig compiler forces the programmer to mark functions that can throw errors, and makes sure that such functions are always called with the `try` keyword.
 The only reason I didn't write grug in Zig is because people can be scared away by code being in a language they don't know or aren't comfortable editing.
 Way more people know C than Zig right now, unfortunately.
-(And yes, I know grug is contributing to the problem by not being written it in Zig, sue me!)
+(And yes, I know grug is contributing to the problem by not being written in Zig, sue me!)

 # My initial solution